RWParsons/iTRAQI_app/input/iTRAQI_info.md

       c.
 If greater than 60 minutes road transport from a major or regional trauma service, transport to the closest hospital.
 In the event this occurs, immediately notify Retrieval Services Queensland.
   4. Limited consideration given to pre-hospital and aeromedical expertise where the incident occurred at the one-hour road drive time boundary of a major or regional trauma service.
   5. Road transport time was included only if the initial destination was a regional or major trauma service.

-</details>

-### Limitations
+<h3>Limitations</h3>
 Specific assumptions were made which may not be met in certain circumstances:
   1. Suitable aircraft are considered available for deployment and appropriately staffed at the nearest RSQ location.
   2. Ambulances are considered to drive at the posted speed limit.
   3. Standard times for emergency response coordination and deployment were applied, but these may vary.
   4. Isochrones could have given better driving times than interpolating from specific points, but ArcGIS only allowed these to be calculated up to 5 hours driving time, which was too short for our needs.
+</details>

 ### Contact us
 If you have additional questions about iTRAQI, contact us through the webform at: https://healthequity.link/contact/